dtbuchholz/eliza/packages/plugin-node/README.md

 ### AwsS3Service

-Handles file uploads and management with AWS S3.
+Handles file uploads and management with AWS S3 or S3-compatible tools.

 ### BrowserService